getbrainerror/Yet-Another-TS-Website/README.md

 - Set rules which can be shown at the ts verification
 - Impress and privacy site for dsvgo conformity
 - Multi language
+- Make the Code beautiful again (or at least a little bit more then now)

 # Used Libaries and other Stuff
 - Bootstrap 4 <https://github.com/twbs/bootstrap>